AjaykumarBalakannan/N_Gram_Modelling/README.md

 1. **Faster Training**: Use smaller vocabulary for initial experiments
 2. **Better Results**: Tune hyperparameters more extensively
 3. **Memory Efficiency**: Use sparse data structures for large vocabularies

-## License

-This project is created for educational purposes as part of an NLP assignment.

-## Contact

-For questions or issues, please refer to the code comments or create an issue in the project repository.